Su1tanA1bo/SWENG-Main-Project/README.md

 	`set FLASK_APP=webapp.py`
 * Tell Flask how to import the webapp (Not Windows) `export FLASK_APP=webapp.py`
+To start the app in debug mode, which uses the inbuilt flask debugger, run the following command (using "set" instead of "export" if on a windows machine.)
+    `export FLASK_ENV=development`

 ### Running Flask as a shell locally
 If you want to run flask as a shell locally, with all imports handled, run the following command: `flask shell`